satriags/api-wa/README.md

 # Whatsapp API Tutorial

-Hi, this is the implementation example of <a href="https://github.com/pedroslopez/whatsapp-web.js">whatsapp-web.js</a>

-Watch the tutorials:

-- <a href="https://youtu.be/IRRiN2ZQDc8">Whatsapp API Tutorial: Part 1</a>
-- <a href="https://youtu.be/hYpRQ_FE1JI">Whatsapp API Tutorial: Part 2</a>
-- <a href="https://youtu.be/uBu7Zfba1zA">Whatsapp API Tutorial: Tips & Tricks</a>
-- <a href="https://youtu.be/ksVBXF-6Jtc">Whatsapp API Tutorial: Sending Media File</a>
-- <a href="https://youtu.be/uSzjbuaHexk">Whatsapp API Tutorial: Deploy to Heroku</a>
-- <a href="https://youtu.be/5VfM9PvrYcE">Whatsapp API Tutorial: Multiple Device</a>
-- <a href="https://youtu.be/Cq8ru8iKAVk">Whatsapp API Tutorial: Multiple Device | Part 2</a>
-- <a href="https://youtu.be/bgxxUWqW6WU">Whatsapp API Tutorial: Fix Heroku Session</a>
-- <a href="https://youtu.be/iode8kstDYQ">Whatsapp API Tutorial: Dynamic Message Reply</a>
-- <a href="https://youtu.be/PF_MWklEQpM">Whatsapp API Tutorial: Fix Session & Support for Multi-Device Beta</a>

 ## Important thing!

 As because Whatsapp regularly makes an update, so we needs to always **use the latest version of whatsapp-web.js**.
 Some errors may occurs with the old versions, so please try to update the library version before creating an issue.